martypdx/backend-quiz/QUIZ.md

   * Highly recommended to implement what is needed, no more no less
   * Blind boilerplate may not be helpful and will likely create more work
   * Focus effort on requirements
-* You may ignore the presense or absense of `__v` mongoose property on any data format requirements (do whatever you need to with `__v` to get to passing tests)
+* You may ignore the presence or absence of `__v` mongoose property on any data format requirements (do whatever you need to with `__v` to get to passing tests)
 * There are very specific testing requirements listed (after the API section)
   * You are not required to do any more than this
 * You have 100 minutes to complete
 * Total possible points are 70.
 You will be graded out of 50 points
-* There is more work here than you may be able to finish in alotted time.
+* There is more work here than you may be able to finish in allotted time.
 Submit what you have.
 * Demonstrating what you know by having green tests that pass and show working code.

 ## Overarching requirements